Guidelines for Feeding and Managing Colonies in Qatar

 If you are met with an audience as you feed, here are tips on how to handle reactions you might face.

 Curiosity – the curious might watch but not necessarily keep a distance, risking scaring the cats.
 Don’t be afraid to politely let them know its OK to watch but better for the cats if they keep a distance.

 Hostility – this is never easy to deal with, try to educate people in the benefits of TNR and the message behind it – humanely curbing the over-population.
 You can refer them to our website for more information.

 Preparation is key!
 We suggest keeping the following in your car:

 - Drop Cloth

 - Wet and dry food

-For expatriates planning ahead isn’t always that simple, however please consider that it is often difficult to find another person to take over your colony if you have to leave Qatar.
-Ideally manage a colony with a group of like-minded cat lovers on a rota, or find your replacement as far in advance as possible.
+For expatriates planning ahead isn’t always that simple, however, please consider that it is generally very difficult to find another person to take over your colony if you have to leave Qatar.
+Ideally, manage a colony with a group of like-minded cat lovers on a rota and find your replacement as far in advance as possible.

 In countries such as Qatar where we are often here for a limited time period, try not to make the cats completely dependent on you, feed random days and maximum of once a day.
 In this far from ideal situation, we always have to keep in mind what happens to them when we move on.